 Oh, if there were only a spreadsheet to calculate the factors that go into buying professional gifts in the business world.
 You know what we mean.
 Finding an executive gift that reflects your company, but with more than just a logo.
 Gifts that are meaningful, but not uncomfortably personal.
 Something that’s thoughtful, but appeals to a variety of recipients.
 Believe us, our corporate customers have been there.
 And they come back to Spoonful of Comfort again and again because we do executive gifts right.

 But it got us thinking.
-What makes a solid gift in the business world?
+What makes a solid corporate gift in the business world?
 And what ideas appeal to a down-to-business executive assistant as well as a fun-loving board member?
-Our team of gift experts compiled 30 of our favorite executive gift ideas to share with you here.
+Our team of gift experts compiled 30 of our favorite gift ideas for corporate executives to share with you here.
 And there’s no spreadsheet required.

 Executive Gifts: Know the Rules

 First things first.
 Treat your selection of executive gifts with the same smarts, strategy, and style you would with any other business decision.
 There are rules—both written and unsaid—that bear some thought.

 - For example, find out what a company’s gift policy includes.
 Some organizations (your own or another) have a value limit on what a person can receive.
 Some companies don’t allow gifts to individuals, but will accept a gift to the company or to a team.
 You might want to consider the tax implications of executive gifts, too.

 - If you’re buying gifts for people in your own company, follow proper corporate gifting etiquette.
 Generally speaking, it’s not appropriate to give individual gifts to people higher on the org chart than your own position—it can be perceived as favoritism.

 - A gift to the boss or a higher-level exec should come from a group of direct reports, team, or the company.
 Giving to people laterally or below you on the org chart shows appreciation for people’s work.
 But it’s essential that gifts are equal and inclusive.